ZhaoZeyu1995/ZhaoZeyu1995.github.io/_posts/2021-5-15-CTC Prefix Beam Search Decoding Algorithm with Language Model.md

+---
-# CTC Prefix Beam Search Decoding Algorithm with Language Model
+title:  "CTC Prefix Beam Search Decoding Algorithm with Language Model"
+mathjax: true

+---

 This short article introduces the basis of CTC Prefix Beam Search Decoding Algorithm, which was a little bit difficult for me in the past.
 I found a very useful [article on Medium](https://medium.com/corti-ai/ctc-networks-and-language-models-prefix-beam-search-explained-c11d1ee23306), and here is the [github repo](https://github.com/corticph/prefix-beam-search) for it.